cgarridolizana87/etl-procesamiento-ventas-glue/README.md

 ## 🧭 Architecture Diagram

 The diagram below illustrates the ETL pipeline implemented using AWS Glue 5.0.
 It begins with raw CSV ingestion from an Amazon S3 bucket, applies typed transformations and the calculation of a derived business metric (`total_venta`), and outputs the result in Parquet format to a processed S3 location.
-Future integrations include Redshift, Athena, and Power BI for analytical exploration.
+Future integrations include Redshift, Athena, and Power BI.

 ![ETL Architecture](docs/etl_ventas_architecture.png)